-Global Youth Service Day - April 20, 2002 WASHINGTON—(April 18, 2007) Millions of young people in countries from Afghanistan to Sudan, from Iran to Tonga, from Mexico to Mongolia, and from more than 100 other countries, are implementing community service projects during the 8th Annual Global Youth Service Day.
+Global Youth Service Day - Abril 20, 2002 WASHINGTON—(April 18, 2007) Millions of young people in countries from Afghanistan to Sudan, from Iran to Tonga, from Mexico to Mongolia, and from more than 100 other countries, are implementing community service projects during the 8th Annual Global Youth Service Day.
 A public education campaign that highlights the amazing contributions youth make to their communities through year-round volunteering, Global Youth Service Day will engage young people to help with community problems such as school reconstruction, environmental degradation, ethnic and religious conflict, HIV/AIDS, violence, and other critical concerns.

 “Young people are changing the world through their energy, idealism, and ingenuity,” said Steven A. Culbertson, President and CEO of Youth Service America.
 “They possess the desire to help solve some of the world’s most complex problems like global climate change, poverty, education health, and HIV/AIDS.”